BenjaminRingius/Subfoldermanager/README.md

 then extract the file and open the extracted folder and click and drag the files to the desktop Now I want you to edit the subfolder.bat file and exchange the file path for the other folder.
 Then save the file and now right click on the .ps1 file and click on "run with powershell" make sure it runs the program without any issues.
+Windows don't know if it may contain malware.
+Therefore it can warn.
 After that you execute the program by clicking on the .bat file and use it

 guide to use it: